 Now that you know some of the possible bad CPU symptoms, let’s discuss some of the reasons that may cause a fried CPU.

-Reasons a CPU May Die
+5 Reasons That May Cause a CPU to Die

 Finding out the reason why your CPU is dying can be tricky, as you have to account for several factors.